UNESCO removes Belgian carnival from heritage list due to anti-Semitic float | DW | 14.12.2019

 The UN's cultural agency has removed a much-criticized carnival celebration in Belgium's Aalst from a world heritage list.
 The party featured a float with caricatures of Orthodox Jews with hooked noses on bags of money.

-The Aalst carnival was removed from UNESCO's Intangible Cultural Heritage list during a meeting on Friday in the Colombian capital of Bogata.
-The body decided that the parade, which included a float with caricatures of Orthodox Jews with hooked-noses and sitting atop bags of money, was anti-Semitic.
+The Aalst carnival was removed from UNESCO's Intangible Cultural Heritage list during a meeting on Friday in the Colombian capital, Bogota.
+The body decided that the parade, which included a float with caricatures of Orthodox Jews with hooked noses and sitting atop bags of money, was anti-Semitic.

 Read more: Climate change: Thousands form a human chain in Brussels